Proprietary Trading: What Is It and How Does It Work?

 Prop trading, while promising hefty returns, isn't without its challenges.

 A significant allure of prop trading is its profitability potential.
 Since traders utilize the firm's capital, the upside can be substantial when trades go in their favor.
-Many firms are drawn to proprietary trading, believing their market insights provide them a competitive edge, leading to enhanced profit margins.
+Many traders are drawn to proprietary trading, believing their market insights provide them a competitive edge, leading to enhanced profit margins.

 However, the flip side is the inherent risk.
 With the firm's own capital on the line, losses can be magnified.
 This underscores the importance of robust risk management strategies to safeguard against potential downturns.